History

 Music Director

 Matthew Kruse has been the music director for the Orchestra of Flight since the Fall of 2005.
-As an accomplished musician (French horn), conductor, and music teacher, Matthew enjoys sharing his love of music with the group and the greater community.
+As an accomplished musician, conductor, and music teacher, Matthew enjoys sharing his love of music with the group and the greater community.

-In addition to his work with the Orchestra of Flight, Matthew teaches band at Lake Washington High School, teaches orchestra and choir at Tesla STEM High School, directs the chancel choir at Redmond United Methodist Church, and music directs with Twelfth Night Productions.
-He is also a French horn teacher and a horn section member Philharmonia Northwest and Orchestra Seattle.
+In addition to his work with the Orchestra of Flight, Matthew teaches band and orchestra at Lake Washington High School and directs the chancel choir at Redmond United Methodist Church.
+He is also a French horn teacher and a horn section member with Harmonia Orchestra & Chorus